Part 4 || Home Sweet Home

 And there it is… my full story of how it all began, from Glandular fever at 16, to finishing my first year at Uni!

-If you want to read my previous posts in my How It All Began series, the links are here:
+If you want to read my previous posts, the links are here: